moves-rwth/storm/README.md

 Authors
 -----------------------------
-Storm has been developed at RWTH Aachen University.
+Storm has initially been developed at RWTH Aachen University.
+It is currently under development at (lexicographically) Eindhoven University of Technology, Radboud University, and RWTH Aachen University.

 ###### Principal developers
 * Christian Hensel